Universal-Team/db/docs/_ds/nintellivision.md

   <li>The DS-Lite/Phat gets a 15% improvement in sound quality and many of the classic
   games now run without frameskip.</li>

+  <li>With the many updates, the config format changed and will be wiped back to defaults
+  - sorry!</li>

   </ul>'
 updated: '2024-01-19T01:52:55Z'
 version: '4.7'